-Whether you are fishing a Minneapolis lake or paddling down Minnehaha Creek, we offer boat and canoe launches and canoe racks throughout the park system.
+Whether you want to fish a Minneapolis lake or paddle down Minnehaha Creek, we offer boat and canoe launches and canoe racks throughout the park system.

 While you do not need an MPRB permit for your watercraft, all bona fide boat owners are required to have a current Minnesota Watercraft License from the Minnesota Department of Natural Resources (DNR).
 Visit the MN DNR website to register your watercraft online or find registration locations.

 The waiting period for licenses is 3-4 weeks.

 We do not allow gas powered boat motors on Minneapolis city lakes.
 If you have a gas powered motor on your boat, it must be propped up and out of the water.
 You are allowed to use electric trolling motors and you do not need a permit to do so.

 Boat Launch Locations

 Public boat launches provide the public easy boat and watercraft access to many of our lakes and the Mississippi River.